prometheus/docs/content/docs/operating/storage.md

 `storage.local.retention` allows you to configure the retention time for samples.
 Adjust it to your needs and your available disk space.

+## Settings for high numbers of time series

+Prometheus can handle millions of time series.
+However, you have to adjust the storage settings for that.
+Essentially, you want to allow a certain number of chunks for each time series to be kept in RAM.
+The default value for the `storage.local.memory-chunks` flag (discussed above) is 1048576.
+Up to about 300,000 series, you still have three chunks available per series on average.
+For more series, you should increase the `storage.local.memory-chunks` value.
+Three times the number of series is a good first approximation.
+But keep the implication for memory usage (see above) in mind.

+Even more important is raising the value for the `storage.local.max-chunks-to-persist` flag at the same time.
+As a rule of thumb, keep it somewhere between 50% and 100% of the `storage.local.memory-chunks` value.
+The main drawback of a high value is larger checkpoints.
+The consequences of a value too low are much more serious.

 ## Crash recovery

 Prometheus saves chunks to disk as soon as possible after they are